How To Insulate Cold Process Soap:

 Whelp, that’s it!
 Hopefully you’ve learned a little more about the role temperature can play in cold process soap making and proper ways to insulate your soap!

-The best thing to do here is practice, see what works and what doesn't for you, your soap, and based on your environment!
+The best thing to do here is practice, see what works and what doesn’t for your climate and/or recipe

-As always, thanks for coming by, and feel free to leave comments on how you insulate your soap, and what works best for you!
+As always, thanks for coming by.
+Feel free to leave comments on how you insulate your soap.